OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ---
 title: Create and debug Office Add-ins in Visual Studio
-description: 'Use Visual Studio to create and debug Office Add-ins in the Office desktop client on Windows' ms.date: 06/20/2019
+description: 'Use Visual Studio to create and debug Office Add-ins on the Office desktop client for Windows' ms.date: 03/19/2019
 localization_priority: Priority
 ---